55 Fun and Interesting Facts About Bulgaria (From a Local)

 1. Shopska Salad is the most famous Bulgarian salad.
 In neighboring countries, it’s widely known as Bulgarian salad.
 Maybe that’s because everybody in Bulgaria loves the combination of tomatoes, cucumbers, onions, peppers, and white-brine cheese, sprinkled with parsley.
 Or because the colors of the salad – white, green, and red – are the same as the colors of the Bulgarian flag.

 2. At the Christmas Eve table, the dishes are an odd number and are all vegan.
-Prior to Christmas, Bulgarian Christians fasten for 40 days.
+Before Christmas, Bulgarian Christians fasten for 40 days.
 The Christmas Eve celebration is the culmination of the fasting.
 For that reason, all dishes at the table are plant-based.

 3. Bulgaria’s national alcoholic drink is rakia.
 The fiery beverage is a fruit brandy.
 Usually, it’s made out of grapes, but other variations incorporate plums, apricots, pears, or figs. Note that Bulgarians drink their rakia alongside their salad, as an aperitif.